-This drawing and writing activity can be done more than once in different class sessions, but make sure to save at least one copy of the drawings as they will be used again in later learning experiences.
-The students can save their own drawing, you can hang them up on the wall with their permission, or you can collect them and distribute them again later when they are needed.
+This drawing activity can be done more than once in different class sessions, but make sure to save at least one copy of the drawings as they will be used again in later learning experiences.
+The students can save their own drawing, you can hang them up on the wall, or you can collect them and distribute them again later when they are needed.